tyrann0us/Donation-Can/readme.txt

 == Changelog ==

 = 1.5.4 =
+* Added support for replacing the default donation button with your own graphic.
+* Added option for showing donation options as radio buttons.
-* Option for resetting the counter for a specific goal.
+* Added support for resetting the counter for a specific goal.
 All donations for that goal are kept in history, but only the ones added after the resetting are shown to visitors.
-* Cloning widget style templates to make it easier to create new customizations
+* Added support for cloning widget style templates to make it easier to create new customizations
-* Anonymous donations
+* Donations can now be made anonymously.
+* GBP and JPY are now converted to the proper graphical symbols instead of using the three letter acronyms
+* Bug fix: Defined a text color (dark gray) for the default widget styles
+* Bug fix: Better error reporting when users create donation widgets without specifying a cause.

 = 1.5.3 =
 * Editor for defining custom widget styles for donation forms (The old CSS from general settings is still included, but that functionality is deprecated and will be removed at some point)